DLiNa/dlina.github.io/_posts/2015-06-18-A-Not-So-Simple-Question.md

 * Oskar Blumenthal und Gustav Kadelburg: Im weißen Rössl.
 16. Auflage, Berlin: Eduard Bloch Verlag, [o.J.].Author in TG Rep: Kadelburg, Gustav ([link](http://textgridrep.de/browse.html?id=textgrid:qmt8.0))
 * Robert Schumann: Genoveva.
 Oper in vier Akten nach Tieck und Hebbel, Berlin: Eduard Bloch, [1960].Author in TG Rep: Schumann, Robert Alexander ([link](http://textgridrep.de/browse.html?id=textgrid:vkgs.0))

-The majority of these texts are opera libretti written by two authors and one work written by three collaborators (Beethoven's "Fidelio", to be precise).
+The majority of these texts are libretti for operas written by two authors and one work written by three collaborators (Beethoven's "Fidelio", to be precise).

 But let's jump to our initial question and to the final answer.
 How many dramas are contained in the TextGrid Rep?
 For that to answer, we just have to substract these 11 doublets and we end up at: **666 dramas!** A bit diabolic, but, in the end, just a number.
-(Speaking of which, have you hears the story of Route 666 and how it was renamed to Route 491?
-[It's a fun story, check Wikipedia.](https://en.wikipedia.org/wiki/U.S._Route_491#U.S._Route_666))
+(Speaking of which, have you heard the story of Route 666 and how it was renamed to Route 491?
+[It's a fun story, you can read it on Wikipedia.](https://en.wikipedia.org/wiki/U.S._Route_491#U.S._Route_666))

 A list with all the 666 dramas can be obtained via our GitHub account.
 Or, you can generate it yourself using the following XQuery where we also added an option in order to prepare this list for a website.
 You can store this query (Shift+Ctrl+s), for example, within the `/db/apps/` collection using the filename `tgrep.xql` and call it via [this link](http://localhost:8080/exist/rest/db/apps/tgrep.xql).